dansiviter/cito/core/README.md

-# flngr Core
+# Citō Core

-flngr uses a number of technologies from the JEE 7 catalogue, namely:
+Citō uses a number of technologies from the JEE 7 catalogue, namely:

 * JMS - Interface between the Broker and STOMP,
 * JAX-RS - MediaTypes (will potentially be removed to reduce dependencies),